 - Your time is expensive.
 It might not feel like that in your twenties yet, but you just wait.
 Einstein’s Theory of Relativity states that time is relative.
 And since human lifespan is finite, every passing year will become more and more personally expensive.
 Imagine how much time you could save by entrusting your finances to a professional!

 - There has been an unfortunate or fortunate event in your life that has brought upon you additional money.
 This might include receiving an inheritance, divorcing your spouse, winning the lottery and so on.
 These sorts of events usually tend to be stressful, and you would undoubtedly benefit from having a professional help you through the financial aspect.

 - You are running a personal business.
 In this case, hiring or outsourcing to a financial advisor can help you twofold or more.
 You would both have more time for your actual business and less worry about there being some inconsistencies with your finances, taxes.

 - You’re looking for advice on how to manage your finances to simply get you going, or need help in setting up a comprehensive financial plan for your future.
 This certainly warrants at least consulting a professional, which can at the very least give you a better understanding where you stand in terms of your finances.

 Out of these, you’ll notice, time is most important.
 No matter what issue you’re facing, time will likely be the more significant factor to consider.
 By hiring a professional, you can save valuable hours, days or more on research and learning.
-A financial advisor will already be up-to-date in terms of legislation and tax policies regarding personal finances.
+A financial advisor will already be up-to-date in terms of legislation and tax policies regarding personal finances as well as on investing through different types of accounts and platforms such as investing through ISA.
 And if you do in fact want to learn more about how to manage your finances or specific financial instruments you’d like to employ – nothing like hiring a financial advisor to help expedite your venture.

 Cons of hiring a professional